f90/f90.github.io/_posts/2019-02-21-Spotify-internship.md

 This means the other option is punished severely, and the separator might, instead of representing both, be encouraged to predict an average of the two solutions, which however can be a bad output in itself.

 We investigated GAN-based training as a potential solution, and also performed perceptual listening experiments (with great help of Aparna!) in an effort to develop a better objective function that more closely resembles how humans would rate the output quality of such systems.
-The work is still ongoing - stay tuned for more info!

 ## Combining singing voice separation and lyrics transcription